MrKelvinChen/MrKelvinChen/README.md

 ### Hi there 👋

-This is Kelvin 😝 An undergraduate student
+This is Kelvin 😝 An undergraduate student from Northwestern Polytenical Uninversity, Xi'an, CN.

 - 🌱 I’m currently learning ncnn ...
 - 🔭 I’m currently working on humanoid , computer vision ...